AscanOfficiel2/Subtractive_Comparative_Genomics_Analysis_pipeline_SCG/README.md

-# Module: Bacterial Pan-Proteome Construction and Functional Screening
+# Bacterial Pan-Proteome Construction and Functional Screening

 ## Objective
 This module builds and analyzes a bacterial **pan-proteome** from genome assemblies.
 It automates genome retrieval, annotation, clustering, essential gene prediction, and screening for antimicrobial resistance (ARGs), virulence factors (VFs), and host homology.
 The goal is to derive high-confidence candidate proteins with potential roles in human disease or therapeutic relevance.